ryan-pfeifer1111/Random-Choice-Generator-App/README.txt

-This is an android application I am making to select a random choice given a list of options.
+This is an android application I am making to select a random choice given a list of user inputted choices.
 -Ryan Pfeifer